xpy-ECNU/FCiStEM/README.md

 ```
 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a simple example that demonstrates the entire process of simulating the latent trait parameters of 1000 participants in 6 dimensions, each with 10 statements and 20 triplet blocks, generating a response matrix, and finally estimating project parameters.

 ``` r
 library(MIRT4FC)